 Hours: Tuesday - Friday 8:30am - 4:30pm

 As the new Executive Director, Janessa is committed to expanding Boise Valley Habitat for Humanity’s partnerships and focusing on local advocacy efforts so Ada County families can best be served.
 Before joining Boise Valley Habitat for Humanity, Janessa worked to strengthen her local communities by partnering with churches and community outreach organizations, helping them connect to serve more effectively.
 She also worked in international advocacy, creating educational opportunities in partnership with United Nations Task Forces, hosting international dignitaries, and helping activists prepare to testify before United Nations committees.
 She graduated from Willamette University with a degree in politics.
 She received her master’s from Drew University.

 Originally from Long Island, New York, Sue moved to Boise in 1982 to be closer to her family in Idaho.
 Spending much of her spare time with her 9-year-old twin grandchildren, Noah and Cora, Habitat’s family-focused mission was her largest draw to working in affordable housing.
 Sue’s three other grandchildren live in New York – Arianna will be attending University of Rhode Island and 12-year-old twins, Luke and Riley, enjoy playing soccer.
 Sue’s caring nature is displayed through spending time off gardening and walking her dog, Sophie.

 A native Idahoan, Kenzie fell in love with nonprofits when she was only a teenager.
-Inspired through her work as an intern for Kootenai County Task Force on Human Relations’ educational arm, Kenzie quickly developed a deep passion for charitable work.
+Inspired by her work as an intern for Kootenai County Task Force on Human Relations’ educational arm, Kenzie quickly developed a deep passion for charitable work.
 This resolve stuck with her through college, leading her to get her BS in public relations with a minor in marketing from the University of Idaho.
 Kenzie enjoys rock climbing, swimming, and taking advantage of nearly any outdoor opportunity Boise has to offer.